tarides/ocaml-platform-installer/README.md

 Another disclaimer: the current implementation is a WIP, so what’s under the hood may (or may not) change in the future.

-Under the hood, `ocaml-platform` tool uses several mechanisms to install and cache the platform tools.
+Under the hood, `ocaml-platform` uses several mechanisms to install and cache the platform tools.

 ### The sandbox switch

 The sandbox switch is a switch in which the tools will be compiled.
-The idea of having a separate switch is that the dependencies of development tools should not interfere with the dependencies of your project.
+The idea of having a separate switch is that the dependencies of the development tools should not interfere with the dependencies of your project.

 When all tools have been built, every file related to the tools except for the libraries will be grouped in an opam package to be installed in the current switch.

 The opam package is put in a local "binary" switch.

-### The local binary switch
+### The local binary opam repository

 As setting up a switch and building all platform tools there is costly in time, they are cached in a local opam repository.